-Note that some TEFL / TESOL schools without a true accreditation have set up their own “accrediting body” (usually with its own website and other trappings like an impressive sounding name) to provide them with a faux accreditation that is not actually recognized in the TEFL field.
-An accrediting body with only 20 or 30 organizations and opened a few years ago is likely not going to be respected in the field and or considered legitimate by potential employers.
+Note that some TEFL / TESOL schools without a true accreditation have set up their own “accrediting body” (usually with its own website and other trappings like an impressive-sounding name) to provide them with a faux accreditation that is not actually recognized in the TEFL field.
+An accrediting body that exists within only 20 or 30 organizations and opened a few years ago is likely not going to be respected in the field, and/or considered legitimate by potential employers.

 Memberships in academic associations are not based on any criteria and should not be considered the equivalent or a substitute for accreditation.
 Most schools can simply join an organization by paying annual fees, with no independent review of their educational and professional standards.
 These are basically the equivalent of subscriptions to the organizational magazine.
 Examples of memberships include TESOL, NAFSA, etc.

 Be wary of courses taught by a “tutor” or “mentor” whose qualifications have not been clearly spelled out.
-It comes down to money, a university level instructor commands a higher level of pay than someone with simply a 4 week TEFL certificate and a year teaching in China.
+It actually comes down to money: A university-level instructor commands a higher level of pay than someone with simply a 4-week TEFL certificate and a year teaching in China.
 One reason that some TEFL courses are so cheap is that they are not taught by truly qualified professional instructors.

 Does your TEFL / TESOL course include a practicum/hands-on element to the class?

--This is necessary for two reasons.
+This is necessary for two reasons: